 1-Day Base Ticket Pricing

-Pricing for a 1-day base ticket currently ranges between $109-189 for adults depending on the date and which park you select.
+Pricing for a 1-day base ticket currently ranges between $119-$199 for adults, depending on the date and which park you select.
 Disney World ticket prices range in price based on the time of year you are visiting, with pricing varying based on the park you select.

-For example in context, this is the difference in pricing per park for a $109+ ticket on August 23 of last year:
+For an example in context, this is the difference in pricing per park for a $119+ ticket on August 20:

 Disney World Cheapest 1-Day Tickets

-Below is the table for 1-day base pricing per day for adults (guests ages 10+) and children (ages 3-9), ranging from the lowest prices found in August (one of the best months to visit Disney World) to the highest prices found during the peak time of late December.
-Looking at the pricing, you can see how the longer trip you book, the lower the per-day pricing gets.
+Below is the table for 1-day base pricing for adults (guests ages 10+) and children (ages 3-9), ranging from the lowest prices visible on the calendar in August/September 2025 (some of the best months to visit Disney World) to the highest prices visible during October 2026 reflecting the price increase.
+The longer the trip you book, the lower the per-day pricing gets.
 For tickets 3 days or longer in length, you save $20 per ticket by purchasing online in advance compared to the price at the ticket window.

 ---|---|---|